cbottrell/realsim_ifs/README.md

 ## Installation

 RealSim-IFS is not a pypy package.
-The github repository but be cloned to your Python environment's path.
+The github repository can be cloned to your Python environment's path.
 By convention, it should be placed in the `site-packages` directory of your Python environment.
 For example, with a conda environment active:
 ```
 conda activate my_env
 cd $CONDA_PREFIX/lib/pythonX.x/site-packages